 We may receive compensation when you click on links to products from our partners.

-Speaking with friends the other day about the start of my career brought back memories about job-hunting and interview techniques.
+Speaking with friends the other day about the start of my career brought back memories of job-hunting and interview techniques.
 There were lots of memories and stories being told, during this conversation/s they told me something that hadn’t occurred to me at all:

 There are a lot of uniquely talented people out there who completely underestimate themselves!
 They have an expertise that would be useful to many, but they don’t really acknowledge it or seriously consider sharing it with others.